deep-c/themes-sass-compiler-brunch/README.md

                     - _header.scss (custom _header.scss file)

 Then base.scss is rendered for each theme:

++ FOR base
-+ {output-folder}/base.css (import uses the header.scss file located in base theme when import is referenced)
+    - {output-folder}/base.css (import uses the header.scss file located in base theme when import is referenced)
++ FOR theme2
-+ {output-folder}/base.css (import uses the header.scss file located in theme2 theme when import is referenced)
+    - {output-folder}/base.css (import uses the header.scss file located in theme2 theme when import is referenced)

 Known Issues
 + ~~Currently file import substition only works with scss not sass due to pattern matching error~~